 There will inevitably be one part of your garden, patio or outdoor space that receives more sun or weather than other areas.
 These factors contribute to some pieces of your furniture getting more wear than others.
 Simply rotating your chair positions, like the tyres on your car, can help them wear evenly and extend the life of the set.

-Rattan garden furniture is both light and sturdy, ensuring a long lifespan, as well as being easy to move around your garden.
+Rattan garden furniture is both light and sturdy, ensuring a long life span, as well as being easy to move around your garden.
 However, this can encourage users to be very cavalier as to how they pick up and move the pieces.
 If you aren't careful, you can still damage the woven material.
-Be sure to pick the pieces up only by their solid frames, and never by the more flexible woven panels.
+Be sure to pick the pieces up only by their frames, and never by the woven panels.

 Repairing or restoring rattan furniture

 Rattan furniture restoration isn't tricky, and by following the steps below, you can restore your furniture quickly.
 Here are the basic ideas you'll need to start refurbishing rattan furniture: